-My positive, empowering birth story + How I prepared for a birth with no epidural
+My positive, empowering birth story + How I prepared for an unmedicated birth

 Happy Mother’s Day!
 This one is special for me as it is my first one as a Mom.
 It has been over a month since I gave birth and it is the most surreal and beautiful feeling.
 On this occasion, I am sharing the story of one of my proudest moments in life.
 It was also the most gratifying, empowering, intense yet euphoric experiences I had – my natural and positive birth story of why I chose no epidural or pain medication and how I prepared for it.

 I never thought I would share something as personal as my birth story on the internet for the world to read.
 Yet here I am sharing it because there are many negative stories associated with labor and delivery.
 And there is a lot of talk about how painful the whole process is, especially without an epidural.
 I chose no epidural or pain medication and I thought I would share my positive experience.
 I hope this helps other women who would like to give birth naturally without pain medication and share insights on how I prepared for the most intense yet beautiful experience of my life!

 Even before I got pregnant, giving birth naturally without any pain medication was something that I wanted to do.
 Of course bringing the baby safely into the world was our first priority but if everything worked out, I wanted to have a natural birth with no epidural or drugs.
 Did I think I could do it?
 Hell, no!
 I am someone who flinches at the sight of needles so there was no way I thought I could do it!
 But I was curious to find out if I had it in me.
 In the end, I am so glad I did it without any pain medication (including nitrous) and I am extremely proud of myself for going through with it!

 Why I chose a birth with no epidural?

 It was always my plan

 I wanted to try a natural birth without any drugs if possible.
 People close to me know that I am not keen on unnecessary medications.
 So I wanted to get an epidural only as a last resort.